Tune310/wearsArtist/README.md

  - Create an account, Specify your name, Email, and password.

+ - To create an account to log in.... since my sites is mvp go 2 click log in then click "Don't have an account" (MAY REMOVE)

  - Edit your profile and Upload your very own art designed by you or other artists, to expose yourself through your arts on the web.

  - Give a description of your arts labeling yourself or who ever created the art.